afranken/All-In-One-Favicon/readme.txt

 **See Also:** <a href="http://codex.wordpress.org/Managing_Plugins#Installing_Plugins">"Installing Plugins" article on the WP Codex</a>

 == Frequently Asked Questions ==

+* When I try to upload a favicon, I get the error: "File type does not meet security guidelines.
+Try another.”

+You are probably using a WordPress Multisite installation?
+Then you'll need to add "ico" to the allowed file types property on the "Super Admin -> Options" page.

 * Why is All In One Favicon not available in my language?